10 New Buildings Every Architecture Buff Should See This Year

 Dubai, United Arab Emirates

 Dubai isn’t wanting for skyline-defining buildings, but this H-shaped double-tower from Japanese firm Nikken Sekkei is a particularly impressive architectural marvel; it officially opened in February 2024.
-Home to offices, residences, the One&Only hotel, and a slew of world-class restaurants from the likes of Anne-Sophie Pic, One Za’abeel is most notable for the Link, a 754-foot-long horizontal bridge that connects the two towers.
+Home to offices, residences, the One&Only hotel, the fitness-minded SIRO hotel, and a slew of world-class restaurants from the likes of Anne-Sophie Pic, One Za’abeel is most notable for the Link, a 754-foot-long horizontal bridge that connects the two towers.
 It includes a cantilevered section that extends 216 feet past the building and hovers more than 300 feet over the street below—and it’s such a feat of engineering that Guinness World Records recently recognized it as the longest cantilever building in the world.

 Interior view of new main terminal: a central walkway with soaring ceilings and ample natural light flooding through intricate wood beams across ceiling and several trees, plus a few people with suitcases